Wizarding World: Theme parks

-Attractions
+Exhibitions and Events

 Warner Bros.
 Studio Tours – The Making of Harry Potter

 The Warner Bros.
 Studio Tour London – The Making of Harry Potter opened on 31 March 2012 in Leavesden, southeast England with a grand opening that featured many of the Harry Potter cast and crew.
 It houses a permanent exhibit of authentic costumes, props and sets utilized in the production of the Harry Potter films, as well as behind-the-scenes production of visual effects.
 Each tour session typically lasts three and a half hours, and the tour has the capacity to handle 6,000 visitors daily.
 TripAdvisor reported that it has been the highest-rated attraction worldwide every year since the tour opened.
 Announced in August 2020, Warner Bros.
-Studio Tour Tokyo – The Making of Harry Potter is an upcoming attraction in Tokyo, Japan scheduled to open in the first half of 2023.
-Similar to its counterpart in London, the 30,000 square-meter attraction in Tokyo will offer visitors a walking tour through some of the recreated famous film sets including the Great Hall, the Forbidden Forest, and the Diagon Alley.
+Studio Tour Tokyo – The Making of Harry Potter is an attraction in Tokyo, Japan, that opened in the first half of 2023.
+Similar to its counterpart in London, the 30,000 square-meter attraction in Tokyo offers visitors a walking tour through some of the recreated famous film sets including the Great Hall, the Forbidden Forest, and the Diagon Alley.

 Harry Potter Shops

 The Harry Potter Shop at Platform 9 3/4 opened on 14 December 2012 and is located in King's Cross Station, London and next to it there is an opportunity to take a photo at the trolley.
 The Harry Potter Store New York opened on 3 June 2021 and consists of 3 floors with an area over 20,000 square feet.
 It includes unique VR experiences.
 The Harry Potter Shop in Gatwick Airport, England is located in its North Terminal and the store covers 614 square feet.
 It opened to the public on 22 November 2018.
 The Harry Potter Shop in Heathrow Airport, England is located on Terminal 5, Level 3 and covers 1000 square feet.
 It opened on 16 November and covered 600 square feet and then expanded to cover 1000 square feet and re-opened on 9 August 2018.

-There are also unofficial stores based on the Wizarding World and J.K Rowling including: an Italian shop in Rimini, Emporio Stregato.
+There are also unofficial stores based on the Wizarding World and J. K. Rowling including: Emporio Stregato in Rimini, Italy.